Hungarians in Slovakia: Slovakization

 Despite promises to settle the issue of the Hungarians in Slovakia, Czech and Slovak ruling circles in 1948 maintained the hope that they could deport the Hungarians from Slovakia.
 According to a 1948 poll conducted among the Slovak population, 55% were for resettlement (deportation) of the Hungarians, 24% said "don't know", and 21% were against.
 Under slogans related to the struggle with "class enemies", the process of dispersing dense Hungarian settlements continued in 1948 and 1949.
 By October 1949, the government prepared to deport 600 Hungarian families.
-Those Hungarians remaining in Slovakia were subjected to heavy pressure to assimilate, including the forced enrollment of Hungarian children in Slovak schools.
+Those Hungarians remaining in Slovakia were subjected to heavy pressure to assimilate, including the forced enrolment of Hungarian children in Slovak schools.

 Population statistics after World War II

 In the 1950 census, the number of Hungarians in Slovakia decreased by 240,000 in comparison to 1930.
 By the 1961 census it had increased by 164,244 to 518,776.
 The low number in the 1950 census is likely due to re-Slovakization and population exchanges; the higher number in the 1961 census is likely due to the cancellation of re-Slovakization and natural growth of population (in Slovakia population rose 21%, compared to 46% growth of Hungarians in Slovakia in the same period).

 The number of Hungarians in Slovakia increased from 518,782 in 1961 to 567,296 in 1991.
 The number of self-identified Hungarians in Slovakia decreased between 1991 and 2001, due in part to low birth rates, emigration and introduction of new ethnic categories, such as the Roma.
 Also, between 1961 and 1991 Hungarians had a significantly lower birth rate than the Slovak majority (which in the meantime had increased from about 3.5 million to 4.5 million), contributing to the drop in the Hungarian percentage of the population.